Here’s how you can choose the best online MBA programme

 Keep an eye out for programmes that allow you to shape your learning, such as those that allow you to pick certain tracks, such as management or entrepreneurship to human capital management, which can help shape the trajectory of your career.
 It’s always a plus point when online programmes also offer immersion weeks abroad or even internships for students to put theory into practice and expand their network.

 In a nutshell, there are many considerations to factor in when shopping for your online MBA.
-When in doubt, contact the institution for more information and don’t hesitate to reach out to graduates from your shortlisted university to find out more about their experiences.
+When in doubt, contact the institution for more information, and do not hesitate to reach out to graduates from your shortlisted university to find out more about their experiences.
 After all, you’ll want to ensure an MBA is a sound investment, so don’t rush into making a decision.